lovac42/ReMemorize/src/rememorize/config.md

 ### revlog_rescheduled:
 Turn on Logging?

+### change_due_grad_new_card:
+Defaults to true, this graduates new cards when rescheduling due (negative numbers).
+If you want to keep all the learning steps, then set this to false.

 ### fuzz_days:
 Fuzz interval and due date? true or false
 Used by positive integer input during review or reschedule option in browser.